Posts

 Image

-When you are walking on the road, commuting, at a restaurant or in a public place, you hear random words and statements and while sometimes one gets useful snippets of information, the more entertaining part is getting to hear a rich mix of local speak.
+A small word, often overlooked, yet powerful enough to shape how we think and speak When you are walking on the road, commuting, at a restaurant or in a public place, you hear random words and statements and while sometimes one gets useful snippets of information, the more entertaining part is getting to hear a rich mix of local speak.
 I was walking near Gowalia Tank yesterday when I heard two girls talking, where one of them put an unusual emphasis on the word 'and'.
 It was quite striking and made me think how loosely we use this simple little word, often taking it for granted.
 As it is, it is so overworked and we burden it more with our lazy approach in not finding the right alternative word.
 Its primary function is to act as a coordinating conjunction, meaning it joins two grammatically equal elements in a sentence, such as words, phrases, or clauses, to indicate that they are connected or should be considered together.
-However, do you know that one can actually do without it and in doing so improve the quality of communication?
-In fact, in some langu...
+However, do you know that one can actually do wit...

 Painting Assessment: Allegory Of The Cave